 The turnaround was FAST and BRUTAL.
 I had to pencil, ink, color and letter 5 pages a week for four weeks strait.
 I’d finish on a Friday, and the pages would be live the following Wednesday.
 At some point, they decided to collect the comics into a printed one-shot that hit comic stores in September 2009.

 It was such a thrill to see my name (and ONLY my name) on a real "616 Continuity" Marvel™ Comic.
-MODOK: Reign Delay (editor Nate came up with that title) is available right now as an ebook or found in the back issue bins at your local comic store.
+MODOK: Reign Delay (editor Nate came up with that title) is available in print as part of the MODOK: HEAD GAMES collection (with a 4-part title story by Jordan Blum, Scott Hepburn and Patton Oswalt that is top-notch!) or found in the back issue bins at your local comic store.
 Almost every convention I've done since someone brings copies to sign or asks for a MODOK sketch or just tells me how funny they thought it was.
 I'm really proud of what I managed to pull off and it remains one of the most fun projects I've ever had.